caspii/casparwre.de/_posts/2022-03-18-arnold-schwarzenegger-ukraine.md

 ---
 layout: post
-title: Hiding Arnold Schwarzenegger in my product to spread the truth in Russia
+title: Hiding Arnold Schwarzenegger in my product to help the Ukraine
 description: Here's how I made some quick tweaks to show users in Russia the Schwarzenegger video
 image: /images/arnold.jpg
 ---